-- 1. the possibility of identifying IFs in the research process, whether the potential for discovering IFs can be quantified, and the kinds of IFs that may be revealed; - 2. documentation from the Department of Radiology confirming that review by a Credentialed Radiologist will occur as soon as possible, but no later than two weeks following receipt of the image; and - 3. a plan for notifying the subject of an IF of Clinical Significance.
+- 1. The possibility of identifying IFs in the research process, whether the potential for discovering IFs can be quantified, and the kinds of IFs that may be revealed; - 2.
+Identification of which scans indicated in the protocol are standard of care or for research only; - 3.
+Identification of whether any research scan required by the protocol is an Excepted Scan; - 4.
+For research-only scans that are not Excepted Scans, documentation from the Department of Radiology confirming that review by a Credentialed Reader will occur as soon as possible, but no later than two weeks following receipt of the image; and - 5.
+For research-only scans, including Excepted Scans, a plan for notifying the subject of an IF of Clinical Significance.
 Communication with the subject is the responsibility of the PI.
-However, if the PI is not a physician or is otherwise not qualified to discuss the IF with the subject, such communication should include a medical professional who is knowledgeable about the type of IF found and who is experienced in communicating sensitive medical information.
+However, if the PI is not a physician or is otherwise not qualified to discuss the IF with the subject, such communication should include a medical professional (including a resident or fellow) who is knowledgeable about the type of IF found and who is experienced in communicating sensitive medical information.
 Communication may be initially verbal, followed by a written communication.
 The subject should have the opportunity to have questions answered.
 The time frame of the initial communication with the subject should be consistent with the suspected severity of the finding.
 Investigators should obtain appropriate contact information for the subject.